-While any maintenance or repairs should be conducted by a furnace repair service professional, sometimes there are simple solutions you can tackle at home.
+While any maintenance or repairs should be conducted by a furnace repair professional, sometimes there are simple solutions you can tackle at home.
 To help you make the best decision, we’ve put together an easy troubleshooting guide to check before calling a pro.

-Check your thermostat.
+Check your thermostat settings.

 - This first step is the simplest.
 Most thermostats have three settings: ON, AUTO, and OFF.
 If your fan is set to ON, the fan will constantly blow.
 Turn it to AUTO and see if that solves the problem.

-Check the pilot light.
+Check the pilot light in the furnace.

-What to Do When Your Furnace Burners Won’t Turn Off
+What To Do When Your Furnace Burners Won’t Turn Off

 How can you tell if there’s a problem with the burners?
-Furnaces are supposed to blow hot air into your home (that’s how it keeps you warm!) but there may be a problem if your unit is blowing hot air and won’t stop.
+Furnaces are supposed to blow hot air into your home, but there may be a problem if your unit is blowing hot air and won’t stop.

 When You Should Call a Professional for Your Furnace